MarkMindCkm/MarkMind-ltd/README.md

 You can try it for 15 days for free.
 After 15 days, you can purchase a code on the website.

-> The software activation code can also activate obsidian markmind and if  you have purchased the activation code of obsidian markmind forever , you only need to make up the difference to purchase this active code of software.
-The software is priced at $36 and is currently on sale for only $24 to purchase the permanent version.
+> The software activation code can also activate obsidian markmind and if  you have purchased the activation code of obsidian markmind forever , you only need to make up the difference to purchase this active code of software.<span style='color:red'> The software is priced at $36 and is currently on sale for only $24 to purchase the permanent version.< /span>